Skip to main content

 Device reboots have reached a level that is extremely critical to the operation of the platform.

-This could be due to a failing power supply or a configuration issue on the network like a loop with an unmanaged switch.
+This could be due to a failing power supply or a configuration issue on the network, like a loop with an unmanaged switch.

-Ethernet negotiation failed for 1000Base-T,
+Ethernet negotiation failed for 1000Base-T.

-Check cable and auto negotiation settings
+Check the cable and auto negotiation settings.

-This alert is triggered at the port level when the following conditions are met for a switch port:
+When the following conditions are met for a switch port:

-• The port is in RSTP (not legacy STP) mode
+• The port is in RSTP (not legacy STP) mode.

-• The port is full duplex
+• The port is full duplex.

-• Multiple BPDUs are received within a small window that identify different sending ports
+• Multiple BPDUs are received within a small window that identify different sending ports.

-• The port link state has not changed between receiving such BPDUs
+• The port link state has not changed between receiving such BPDUs.

-Probe disconnected
+Probe Disconnected

 Temperature probe from MT11 is disconnected.

-Ensure the probe connection is secure and remains dry.
-Reconnect the cable to clear the alert.
-If the alert persists, contact Meraki Support.
+• Ensure the probe connection is secure and remains dry.

-UDLD TX/RX loop detection
+UDLD TX/RX Loop Detection

 This error state usually only exists if one fiber of the pair no longer transmits due to optics error or cable error.

-Check replace fiber interconnect and or SFP
+Check replace fiber interconnect and or SFP.

-This condition is present when Port-A on Switch-A receives a frame from a port other than that with which it already formed a UDLD bi-directional relationship.
+When Port-A on Switch-A receives a frame from a port other than that with which it already formed a UDLD bi-directional relationship.

 Since UDLD errors indicate physical layer faults, it is appropriate to troubleshoot at the physical layer.
 When UDLD error messages are encountered, consider these questions: